TheStig294/100-more-randomats-pack-2/README.md

 Link: https://freesound.org/people/onderwish/sounds/469141/\
 License: https://creativecommons.org/publicdomain/zero/1.0/

-## There's a Doncon inside us all...
+## There's a little Doncon inside us all...

-A doncombine spawns where people die, from the "Doncombine summoner" weapon.\
+A mini version of the doncombine spawns where people die, from the "Doncombine summoner" weapon.\
 \
 _ttt_randomat_doncombine_ - Default: 1 - Whether this randomat is enabled\
 \